Mixing times of a Burnside process Markov chain on set partitions: Introduction

 \section{Introduction}

 Markov chain Monte Carlo algorithms are used as computational methods for sampling from complicated probability distributions and are a mainstay in a wide range of scientific fields.
 Let $X$ be a finite set and let $\pi$ be a probability distribution on $X$.
 The computational problem is to sample from $X$ according to the distribution $\pi$.
 Typically $X$ is large so that it is difficult to sample from $\pi$ directly.
-Sampling procedures have found many important applications, such as in approximating the size of large finite combinatorial structures and in generating physical configurations of systems arising from statistical mechanics.

-The {\em Markov chain Monte Carlo} method provides an algorithmic solution to the sampling problem as follows.
-First, we construct a Markov chain with state space $X$ specified by a $|X| \times |X|$ transition matrix $K$, where $K(x,y)$ is the probability of moving from state $x$ to state $y$.
-We also define the chain to be irreducible and aperiodic, which ensures that it converges to its stationary distribution.
-Finally, the transition probabilities $K(x,y)$ are defined such that the stationary distribution is $\pi$.
-To sample from $X$ according to the distribution $\pi$, we start at an arbitrary state $x_0 \in X$ and simulate the Markov chain $K$ for some number of steps $T$, then output the final state.
-Since $K$ converges to $\pi$, taking $T$ to be sufficiently large ensures that the distribution of the final state will be close to $\pi$.
+The {\em Markov chain Monte Carlo} method provides an algorithmic solution to this problem by constructing an irreducible and aperiodic Markov chain, $K$, on $X$ whose stationary distribution is $\pi$.
+To sample from $X$ according to $\pi$, we start at an arbitrary state $x_0 \in X$ and run the Markov chain for $T$ many steps, then output the final state.
+Since $K$ converges to $\pi$ by construction, taking $T$ to be sufficiently large ensures that the distribution of the final state will be close to $\pi$.

-The efficiency of these algorithms rely on the {\em mixing time} of the Markov chain, which is the number of simulation steps needed in order to get sufficiently close to the stationary distribution $\pi$.
-Since $X$ is typically a large set, an efficient algorithm should have a mixing time that is much smaller than $|X|$.
-Obtaining bounds on mixing times is generally a difficult task, and mixing time analyses for many Monte Carlo algorithms remain open problems.
+The efficiency of these algorithms rely on the {\em mixing time} of the Markov chain, which is the number of steps needed to get sufficiently close to the stationary distribution.
+Since $X$ is typically large, an efficient algorithm should have a mixing time that is much smaller than $|X|$.
+Obtaining mixing time bounds is an active research area and the mixing time analyses for many Monte Carlo algorithms remain open problems.
 We refer the reader to Diaconis \cite{Dia08, Dia13} for wonderful and accessible surveys on Markov chain Monte Carlo.